-QIP offers a variety of human research support services and education to the Harvard Longwood Medical Area (HSPH, HMS,HSDM) research community in order to assist investigators and their research staff and facilitate compliance with federal regulations, state and local laws, and institutional policies.
+QIP offers a variety of human research support services and education to the Harvard Longwood Medical Area (Harvard Chan School, HMS,HSDM) research community in order to assist investigators and their research staff and facilitate compliance with federal regulations, state and local laws, and institutional policies.
 To request any of the services below, please complete the Service Request Form or contact a member of the QIP team directly.

 Human Subjects Grant Review

 Enlist the QIP staff to draft, review/or edit the human subject section to sure that your grant properly identifies and appropriately addresses all the necessary human subjects concerns.

 Study Management Tools